SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

                                      message list)
 msgListSubjectColor                  Color for the message subject (in the
                                      message list)
-msgListDateColor                     Color for the message date (in the message
+msgListScoreColor                    Color for the message score (in the
-                                     list)
-msgListTimeColor                     Color for the message time (in the message
+                                     message list) - For terminals at least 86 characters wide msgListDateColor                     Color for the message date (in the message list) msgListTimeColor                     Color for the message time (in the message